 All trees are good…right?

 Gloucestershire company Rental Christmas Trees estimates an average of eight million cut Christmas trees are consumed in the UK every year.
 In contrast, theirs are pot grown and can then be ordered online for local delivery.
-Several Christmas tree growers seem to be offering rentals this year – including in Leicestershire, London or Yorkshire.
+Several Christmas tree growers are offering rentals this year – including in Leicestershire or Yorkshire.

 Renters just need to water their tree daily, enjoy it over the festive season then Christmas, then return it.
 Always remember that extra lovely tree you had a few years back?
 With this service you can even give your tree a name and have the exact same one back the following year – just slightly taller.